OreCruncher/DynamicSurroundingsDocs/docs/source/schemas/biomes.rst

         - Clears any sound effects that have been configured by prior rules.
 Default is ``false``.
     *   - fogColor
         - String
         - Fog tint color, if any.
 Default is ``null`` meaning no setting.
 The format of the color string is RGB hex code (ex, "#FFD700" for gold).
+Please note the Minecraft default fog color is ``#C0D8FF`` which matches the blue sky color.
     *   - additionalSoundChance
         - Double
         - The chance that a sound of type ADDITION will play per tick.
 Default is ``0.004``.